-For centuries, we have disrupted the natural water cycle in an effort to control water for our own prosperity.
-Every year, recovery from droughts and floods costs billions of dollars, and we spend billions more on irrigation, dams, sanitation...
+We have disrupted the natural water cycle for centuries in an effort to control water for our own prosperity.
+Yet every year, recovery from droughts and floods costs billions of dollars, and we spend billions more on dams, diversions, levees, and...

 Earth education is traditionally confined to specific topics: ecoliteracy, outdoor education, environmental science.
 But in the coming century, on track to be the warmest in human history, every aspect of human life will be affected by our...